nus-cs2103-AY2021S2/ip/docs/README.md

 `Ok can limpeh help u sort your list according to alphabetical order liao`

 ### `bye` - Saves tasks to storage
-Saves all tasks in MyDuke to local storage.
-You may now close the app.
+Saves all tasks in MyDuke to local storage (but does not exits the app).
+You may now exit the application.

 _input: bye_